← Paul X Lab · Product 02

 targets:

-placement: docker-compose
+runtime: docker-compose

 One declaration.
 Many deployments.